Monkey Man

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Kid makes his first assassination attempt on Rana, stabbing him in the club, crossing the point of no return and committing fully to his revenge mission., moving from reaction to action.

 At 61 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Kid completes his training and gains critical intelligence about Baba Shakti's election rally, seeing an opportunity for revenge while also learning the full extent of the corruption affecting the hijra and marginalized communities., fundamentally raising what's at risk.
+Notably, this crucial beat Kid completes his training and gains critical intelligence about Baba Shakti's election rally, seeing an opportunity for revenge while also learning the full extent of the corruption affecting the hijra and marginalized communities., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 97 minutes initiates the final act resolution at 80% of the runtime.
 The hijra community, despite their losses, chooses to stand with Kid for the final confrontation, transforming his personal vendetta into a collective uprising against oppression—Kid accepts his role as symbol, not just avenger., demonstrating the transformation achieved throughout the journey.